pytek-io/rpy/docs/basics.rst

         rmy.run_tcp_server(8080, Demo())

-The `run_tcp_server` method will expose an instance of the `Demo` object which can then be remotely accessed to as follows.
+This will expose an instance of the `Demo` object which can then be remotely accessed to as follows.

 .. code-block:: python